 Fort Esperanza was armed with nine guns, including eight 14-pounders and one 128-pounder, and was out of range of any weapons upon large federal vessels in the Gulf.
 In the end, however, that didn’t stop the Federal forces from invading the pass in October 1862.
 Overmanned and over-gunned, the Confederates fled to Indianola.
 They returned once the Federals had retreated.
 Union forces again invaded the following year, in November, and took over the fort, which they used as their base of operations for the next several months.
 In the Spring, they were withdrawn from Matagorda Bay to participate in other campaigns.

-The post was reoccupied in June by the Confederates who then held it until the end of the war.
-In 1868, the eastern walls of the fortress were destroyed by a storm and a decade later, the rest had eroded away. today, the only thing that can be seen of the location are a few outlying emplacements and rifle pits.
+The post was reoccupied in June by the Confederates, who then held it until the end of the war.
+In 1868, the eastern walls of the fortress were destroyed by a storm; a decade later, the rest had eroded away.
+Today, the only thing that can be seen of the location are a few outlying emplacements and rifle pits.

 © Kathy Alexander/Legends of America, updated November 2022.